John LaFarge Jr.: Writings on racism and anti-Semitism

-In June 1934, LaFarge founded the Catholic Interracial Council of New York to combat racism; these councils proliferated across America over the next two decades, and in 1959 they merged to become the National Catholic Conference on Interracial Justice.
+In June 1934, LaFarge founded the Catholic Interracial Council of New York to combat racism; these councils proliferated across America over the next two decades and in 1959, they merged into the National Catholic Conference on Interracial Justice.
 As LaFarge's reputation grew, he was given other visible and important offices.
-At various times he was chaplain of the Society of the Catholic Laity, an officer of the Catholic Association for International Peace, vice-president of the American Catholic Historical Association, and chaplain of the Liturgical Society of Arts.
+At various times, he was chaplain of the Society of the Catholic Laity, an officer of the Catholic Association for International Peace, vice-president of the American Catholic Historical Association, and chaplain of the Liturgical Society of Arts.

-In 1947, LaFarge was invited to give the prestigious Dudleian Lecture at Harvard; he chose for his topic "juridic wholeness," arguing that human rights must apply universally and not just to select groups.
+In 1947, LaFarge was invited to give the prestigious Dudleian lecture at Harvard; he chose for his topic "juridic wholeness," arguing that human rights must apply universally and not just to select groups.

-LaFarge's role as a champion of racial justice was sometimes marred by paternalistic attitudes and (in some people's eyes) by his anti-Communism.
-He did not play a major role in the civil rights movement of the late 1950s and early 1960s, in part because he was well into his 70s by then.
+LaFarge's role as a champion of racial justice was sometimes marred by paternalistic attitudes and by his anti-communism.
+He did not play a major role in the civil rights movement of the late 1950s and early 1960s, in large part due to his age.
 However, just three months before his death, LaFarge walked in the 1963 March on Washington and stood on the steps of the Lincoln Memorial behind Martin Luther King Jr. for his famous "I Have a Dream" speech, a public acknowledgment of LaFarge's early role in a movement for racial equality that was now being led by others.
 At his eulogy, Boston's Cardinal Richard Cushing spoke of him as a pioneer in the field of interracial justice.

+LaFarge was a member of the Citizens Committee for a Free Cuba, set up in 1963.